-RCTC may issue bonds or other debt against future revenue to achieve any objectives of the Plan and to expedite completion of projects.
-RCTC will issue bonds or other debt in accordance with applicable laws.
-The issuances of bonds or other debt will undergo a feasibility analysis to ensure the lowest borrowing costs are incurred while repayment terms are advantageous.
+RCTC, following applicable laws, may issue debt against future local revenues approved by voters to achieve the Plan's objectives and to expedite completion of projects, as the administer of local voter-approved transportation funding.
+The issuances of debt will undergo a feasibility analysis to ensure the lowest borrowing costs are incurred while repayment terms are advantageous.